StefanoRatto/ratste/README.md

 ## Installation

-Clone the GitHub repo with:
+Clone the GitHub repo and move into the ratste `$HOME` folder with:

 ```Bash
 git clone https://github.com/StefanoRatto/rat-by-raste.git